 A student is responsible for registering under the proper residency classification.
 A student classified as out-of-state who believes that he/she is entitled to be reclassified as in-state may petition the Registrar for a change in status.
 The petition must be filed by the deadline listed in the Scoop in order for the student to be considered for reclassification for that semester.
 If the petition is granted, reclassification will not be retroactive to prior semesters.
 The necessary forms for this purpose are available in the Registrar's Office.

 A student whose reclassification petition is denied by the Registrar may, within five working days or a calendar week, appeal that decision.
-Complete appeal procedures are available from the Office of the Registrar and the Vice President for Student Services.
+Complete appeal procedures are available from the Office of the Registrar.